wp-plugins/robo-gallery/README.txt

 = Is it possible to change transparency of the gallery lightbox background ? =

 Yes, you can change gallery lightbox background transparency in gallery settings.
 Yes, you can change background color of the gallery lightbox.
 When you open gallery settings you can find there gallery lightbox settings block.
 When you open color selector for the gallery lightbox background you'll see there additional slider option for transparency value.

+= How to change amount of the columns in gallery layout? =

+In gallery general settings you can find gallery thumbnails columns options which could depend of the device screen size.
+You can define different gallery columns amount for different resolution.

 == Screenshots ==